Sex trafficking in Japan

 Sex trafficking in Japan is human trafficking for the purpose of sexual exploitation and slavery that occurs in the country.
 Japan is a country of origin, destination, and transit for sexually trafficked persons.

 Japanese citizens, primarily women and girls, have been sex trafficked within Japan and to a lesser degree abroad.
 Foreign victims are sex trafficked into the country.
 Minors and persons from families in poverty are particularly vulnerable to sex trafficking.
 Sex trafficked victims are deceived, threatened, and forced into prostitution.
 Their passports and bank documents are often confiscated.
 Debt bondage is often employed.
 They suffer from physical and psychological trauma.
-A number contract sexually transmitted diseases from rape and live in generally poor condition.
+A number contract sexually transmitted diseases from rape and live in generally poor conditions.
 Some rescued victims face ostracization, depression, and or commit suicide.
 Online sextortion and the creation of coerced rape pornography are issues.